Single and Multi-Objective Optimization Benchmark Problems Focusing on Human-Powered Aircraft Design: Numerical Experiment

 \subsubsection{Multi-Objective Problems}

-For multi-objective HPA problems, we employed six algorithms for pymoo: non-dominated sorting genetic algorithm II (NSGA-II) \cite{nsga2} and III (NSGA-III) \cite{nsga3}, multi-objective evolutionary algorithm based on decomposition (MOEA/D) \cite{moead}, S-metric selection evolutionary multi-objective optimisation algorithm (SMS-EMOA) \cite{smsemoa}, reference vector guided evolutionary algorithm (RVEA) \cite{rvea}, and adaptive geometry estimation based many-objective Evolutionary algorithm II (AGE-MOEA-II) \cite{agemoea2}.
-In all algorithms, the population size was set to $40M$, where $M$ is the number of objective functions, and the maximum function evaluation was set to 72,000 for problems with $l=0,1$, and 216,000 for problems with $l=2$.
-Reference vectors for NSGA-III, MOEA/D, RVEA are generated by the Riesz s-Energy method \cite{s-energy} implemented in pymoo, and the number of vectors is the same as the population size.
+In the multi-objective HPA problem, we reveal the PF shapes, the characteristics of non-dominated solutions (NDSs) achievable by existing algorithms, and the differences from conventional benchmark problems.
+We employed six algorithms from pymoo: non-dominated sorting genetic algorithm II (NSGA-II) \cite{nsga2} and III (NSGA-III) \cite{nsga3}, multi-objective EA based on decomposition (MOEA/D) \cite{moead}, S-metric selection evolutionary multi-objective optimisation algorithm (SMS-EMOA) \cite{smsemoa}, reference vector guided EA (RVEA) \cite{rvea}, and adaptive geometry estimation based many-objective EA II (AGE-MOEA-II) \cite{agemoea2}.
+In all algorithms, the population size was set to $40M$, where $M$ is the number of objective functions, and the function evaluation budget was set to 72,000 for problems with $l=0,1$, and 216,000 for problems with $l=2$.
+Reference vectors for NSGA-III, MOEA/D, and RVEA are generated by the Riesz s-Energy method \cite{s-energy}, and the number of vectors is the same as the population size.
+As pointed out by He et al. \cite{he2023}, objective function normalization was employed for MOEA/D, SMS-EMOA, and RVEA to improve their performance.
 Other parameters were set to the default values in pymoo.

-We conducted 11 independent runs and calculated the $\text{IGD}^+$ for the normalized objective functions.
-The reference points for $\text{IGD}^+$ were selected from non-dominated solutions (NDSs) obtained by hot-started above six algorithms where initial population consists of NDSs from all cold-started runs across problems and difficulty levels.
-The normalization of the objective functions also used the Utopia and Nadir points from the reference points of $\text{IGD}^+$.
+We conducted 11 independent runs and calculated the inverted generational distance plus ($\text{IGD}^+$) \cite{ishibuchi2015modified} for the normalized objective functions.
+The reference points for $\text{IGD}^+$ were selected from NDSs obtained by hot-started runs of the six algorithms under the same settings as the cold-started runs, except for the initialization, where the initial population consisted of NDSs extracted from the external archive of solutions obtained across all cold-started runs, encompassing all problems, difficulty levels, and algorithms.
+The normalization also used the utopia and nadir points derived from the reference points.

+As conventional benchmark problems, we use the RE \cite{tanabe2020easy} problems, and 30-dimensional DTLZ1-7\cite{dtlz} and Minus-DTLZ1-7\cite{ishibuchi2016performance} problems ($M=2, 3, 6$).
+The experimental settings are identical to those for the HPA problems.
+For the RE problems, DTLZ5, 6 ($M=6$), and Minus-DTLZ5–7, we used a subset of NDSs from all cold-started runs of six algorithms as reference points for $\text{IGD}^+$.